-Community is about helping each other grow in our faith through Small Groups, prayer, reading our Bibles, serving our community, but most of all being there for each other when life gets hard.
+Community is about helping each other grow in our faith through Community Groups, prayer, reading our Bibles, serving our community, but most of all being there for each other when life gets hard.
 And it does.

 We value the church family we have because it truly is a Family.
 God sets the lonely in families (Psalm 68:6) God has given us men and women of all different ethnicities and ages to help each other navigate through life with a Biblical worldview, not just aimlessly searching around in the dark.

 God is not asking us to give because He needs it but because of what it does in our lives.